Zorro

 Zorro's Health History

 Unlike reproductive female gray whales, males tend to have more stable BAIs across years as they experience less variation in body condition as a result of calf production and care.
 Instead, their body condition changes are mostly influenced by weight gain or loss related to nutrition.
 Zorro’s BAI has remained fairly stable across the years, typically in the mid-to-high 20 range.
+This does not seem to have changed yet since Zorro became mature in 2022.

 We fly drones over whales and then measure how skinny or fat they are from the images we capture.
 We compare the body condition of whales using an index called the Body Area Index (BAI), which is like the Body Mass Index (BMI) used to compare the body condition of humans.
 Small BAI values mean the whale is skinnier and larger BAI values indicate the whale is fatter.